pulkit6559/Pacman/README.md

 Future Developments:

-Use muiltithreading to distribute complex tasks homegenously, as currently the game runs on a single Thread.
+Use muiltithreading to distribute complex tasks homegenously, as currently the game runs on a single Thread which may cause Flicker on slower CPU's.